munificent/craftinginterpreters/book/calls-and-functions.md

 ^code as-native (1 before, 1 after)

 All of this baggage lets the VM treat native functions like any other object.
-You can store them in variables, pass them around, you get the idea.
-Of course, the operation we actually care about is *calling* them -- using one as the left hand operand in a call expression.
+You can store them in variables, pass them around, throw them birthday parties, etc. Of course, the operation we actually care about is *calling* them -- using one as the left hand operand in a call expression.

 Over in `callValue()` we add another type case: